Image by Dennis K. Johnson Getty Images

-Shakespeare's enchanting nooks and crannies overflow with new and secondhand English-language books.
+Enchanting nooks and crannies overflow with new and secondhand English-language books.
 The original shop (12 rue l’Odéon, 6e; closed by the Nazis in 1941) was run by Sylvia Beach and became the meeting point for Hemingway’s ‘Lost Generation’.
-Readings by emerging and illustrious authors take place at 7pm most Mondays.
-There's a wonderful cafe and various workshops and festivals.
+Readings by emerging and illustrious authors regularly take place and there's a wonderful cafe next door.

-The bookshop is fabled for nurturing writers, and at night its couches turn into beds where writers stay in exchange for stacking shelves.
+The bookshop is fabled for nurturing writers, and at night its couches turn into beds where 'Tumbleweeds' (aspiring writers and book-mad students) overnight in exchange for stacking shelves.